int128/kaniko-action/README.md

 ### Pass extra args to Kaniko executor

-You can pass extra arguments in a multiline string.
+You can pass extra arguments to Kaniko executor in a multiline string.

 ```yaml
 - uses: int128/kaniko-action@v1